yay135/GTEx_NNLS_Deep_Learning/readme.md

 Note: after docker is installed, the commands bellow can be used across platforms such as Windows, Linux and Mac OS.

 ### 2.3 Clone the current project
-Run the following command to clone the project
+Run the following command to clone the project.
 ``git clone https://github.com/yay135/GTEx_NNLS_Deep_Learning``
 ### 2.4 Build a docker image
-Change the directory to the project root folder
+Change the directory to the project root folder.
 ``cd GTEx_NNLS_Deep_Learning``

-Run the docker build command
+Run the docker build command.
 ``docker build -t gtex_nnls_deep .``

 Note: building the docker image will download the data and models for you automatically.